LLNL/UnifyFS/docs/assumptions.rst

       a checkpoint library like (SCR_) or (VeloC_) to move data to the PFS periodically.

-    - UnifyFS can be used with checkpointing libraries like (SCR_) or (VeloC_), or with I/O libraries libraries like (HDF5_) to support shared files on burst buffers.
+    - UnifyFS can be used with checkpointing libraries like (SCR_) or (VeloC_), or with I/O libraries like (HDF5_) to support shared files on burst buffers.

     - The UnifyFS file system will be empty at job start.
 A user job must populate the file system manually or by using